don-smith/Chrome-Extension-SpellCheck-AutoComplete-Enabler/README.md

 <pre>
 Developer's HUB / Changelog

+4.0.2.6
+* improve discovery elements- not hidden elements.
++ adding exception to never unhook-events (in second-phase), based on domain name (for example gmail), to preserve functionality.

 4.0.2.5
 * improve element-discovery-query, omitting input-types that has no-need for autocomplete/spellcheck (button/file/image/...).
 + improve algorithm's overall-efficiency!